William Kokolo: Swindon Town

 On 11 November 2023, Kololo officially signed for EFL League Two side Swindon Town on a three-month deal, valid until January 2024 following a two-week trial period, joining the club on a free transfer after being released from Burton Albion at the end of the 2022-23 season.
 On 5 January 2024, Kokolo signed an extension to his contract until the end of the season.

 Laval

 Kokolo returned to French football when he signed for Ligue 2 club Laval in July 2024.

 Hannover 96

 On 1 September 2025, Kokolo was signed by Hannover 96.

+Nacional loan

+Kokolo was loaned out to Nacional for the 2026–27 season.

 Personal life

-Kokolo was born in France and holds Congolese nationality.
+Kokolo was born in France and holds Congolese and Malagasy nationality.

 In August 2022, Kokolo was charged with three counts of rape.
 In June 2023 Kokolo was acquitted of all charges.